- Alerts & Notifications

 DMF / RECYCLINGOur Department of Public Works page has the answers to all your questions regarding:

-ALL RECYCLING & GARBAGE PICK UPS ARE IN EFFECT
+ALL RECYCLING & GARBAGE PICK UPS ARE IN EFFECT - DPW YARD IS NOW OPEN

 - Household garbage pick up options